3mora2/WPP_Whatsapp/README.md

   <a href="https://pypi.org/project/WPP-Whatsapp"><img alt="View" src="https://static.pepy.tech/personalized-badge/WPP_Whatsapp?period=total&units=international_system&left_text=Downloads"/></a>
 </p>

+WPP_Whatsapp is [WPPConnect](https://github.com/wppconnect-team/wppconnect) Converted to python, so Documentation is same

 WPP_Whatsapp aim of exporting functions from WhatsApp Web to the python, which can be used to support the creation of any interaction, such as customer service, media sending, intelligence recognition based on phrases artificial and many other things, use your imagination
-WPP_Whatsapp > [WPPConnect](https://github.com/wppconnect-team/wppconnect) Converted to python, so Documentation is same

 ## Online channels